buildingfirefoxos/site/building-blocks/scrolling.md

 ## Scrolling

-Used for vertically slide text, images and/or video across the device's display.
+Used to vertically slide text, images and/or video across the device's display.

 <div>
   <h4>Example</h4>